 - Three of her favorite words: dazzle, festive, homunculus

 - Grammar pet peeve: The misconception passed along by many English teachers— including mine—that we should never end a sentence with a preposition.
 There’s no such prohibition in the rules of English grammar.
 The misunderstanding stems from an aspect of Latin syntax that when applied to English sentences can result in the kind of awkward constructions that inspired Winston Churchill to say, “This is the sort of nonsense up with which I will not put.”

 - Favorite pastimes: Reading, binge-watching crime series on Netflix, laughing myself to tears

 David previously worked as a full-time proofreader at Houghton Mifflin in Boston for more than a dozen years.
 Starting in 2008, he has worked as a freelance copyeditor and has fine-tuned more than 400 books, most of them of an academic nature.

 - Three of his favorite words: ephemeral, mellifluous, flummoxed

 - Grammar pet peeve: using “I” as the object of a preposition (e.g., “It never occurs to the likes of you or I.”)

 - Favorite pastimes: road biking, walking, reading, contemplating

-If you are looking for a financial writer or editor to help you complete a short-term or long-term project, hire one of our experienced professionals.
+If you are looking for a writer, editor, or proofreader to help you complete a short-term or long-term project, hire one of our experienced professionals.
 We offer reasonable hourly rates to fit a variety of budgets.